The Bizarre Royal Parenting Rules Prince William and Kate Middleton Have to Follow

 They must be baptized in a special vessel

-The baptism of the royal babies is an important part of royal family.
-And while Prince William and Kate Middleton switched up tradition by making Princess Charlotte’s baptism view-able for the public, they did most of the event by the book.
+The baptism of the children is an important part of the royal family.
+And while Prince William and Kate Middleton switched up tradition by making Princess Charlotte’s baptism viewable to the public, they did most of the event by the book.
 Like the vessel she was baptized in, which has been used in almost every royal christening since 1841.

 They have to go to Sandringham for Christmas

 The holidays are a big deal in the royal family, and the Duke and Duchess of Cambridge are bringing up their children to be part of that tradition.
 While they have broken protocol and spent parts of holidays with Kate’s family, Prince George and Princess Charlotte still spend plenty of time with the Queen and the rest of the family at Sandringham for Christmas.